ukhsa-collaboration/SOMA/README.md

 **Please note, this code is actively being updated.**

 Updates:
-- Genefinder and BLAST functionality has temporarily been removed while the input data file format is changed.
+- BLAST functionality has temporarily been removed while the input data file format is changed.
 - Docker will be supported but has not been fully tested on our systems.

 # Table of contents